- What Is It?

-The severity of shingles depends on various factors, such as age of the patient, general health condition of the patient, and the part of the body where shingles develops.
+The severity of shingles depends on various factors, such as the age of the patient, the general health condition of the patient, and the part of the body where shingles develop.
 For some people, the symptoms are mild with mild pain and itching.
 Whereas other patients may present with intense pain, itching, and complications.

 What causes shingles?

 The reactivation of the chickenpox virus as shingles occurs more commonly in the following cases:

 - Periods of extreme physical or emotional stress